stub22/funcprog-ex/weather-svc/README.md

 If the URL format is OK, but the weather-svc cannot access the backend weather data for the submitted location, then client will receive a detailed JSON error resonse.
 This error will look different depending on whether the error occurs in the first stage operation `fetchAreaInfoOrError` or the second stage `fetchCurrentForecastPeriodOrError`.

 Below are two example first stage errors from `fetchAreaInfoOrError`.
-The first one reflecting malformed location input.
+The first one reflects malformed location input.

 Note the backend URL embedded inside the error message.
 We have noticed that these backend URLs tend to fail in an intermittent fashion.
 The same location input may lead to success one minute, and an error the next minute!